 Bachelor's Degrees in Computer Programming

-The student should emerge from a bachelor's degree program in computer programming with experience in several different programming languages, most commonly Java, HTML, and C++.
-They should also gain knowledge of how computer systems work in various settings, including databases, mainframes, personal computers, and networks.
+These programs are designed to touch on several different programming languages, most commonly Java, HTML and C++.
+Students should also learn how computer systems work in various settings, including databases, mainframes, personal computers and networks.
 This general computer knowledge can contribute to a larger understanding of the role of written code in the computer industry as a whole.

 What Can You Do with a College Degree in Computer Programming?